srsajjad/form-2-json/README.md

 # form-2-json

-## A small module to transform form data to JSON
+## A module to transform form data to JSON

-## This is the Promise version of the package

 Usage
 ===